AvinashSaxena17/Deploy-amazon-prime-application-on-AWS-EKS/README.md

      ```bash
      aws configure
      terraform init
-     terraform apply --auto-approve
+     terraform apply -auto-approve
      ```
+(for giving auto permission to terraform to create the resources)

-This will create the EC2 instance, security groups, and install necessary tools like Jenkins, Docker, SonarQube, etc.
+This process will provision the EC2 instance and configure the required security groups, while also installing essential tools such as Jenkins, Docker, SonarQube, and more.

 ## SonarQube Configuration
 1. **Login Credentials**: Use `admin` for both username and password.